PyPiSan/PyPisan/README.md

 PyPiSan heeeeere, PyPi as in 'The Python Package Index' and 'San' the first three letters of my name.😜

-I am not Otaku, however, a Japanophile, I think 🤔

 You can find me at [My Portfolio](https://www.pypisan.com)
 <!--